SietseAchterop/RtcNoordApp/README.md

 In this way it is possible to view 2 different sessions next to each other to compare traces from these sessions.

 Below two parts of the same session are shown one, with a stroke rate of 24 and the other with a rate of 30.
-The plots are "normalized" in that they overlap even if the rates are different, this to better compare the strokes.
+The plots are "normalized" in a crude way so that they overlap even if the rates are different, this to better compare the strokes.

 ![Eerste](docs/ViewPiece2.png)

 ### Using video

-The view piece screen can also be used to connect a video session to the data.
+The View piece screen can also be used to connect a video session to the data.
+To use this a video file has to be selected in the Session info tab.
 After selecting a video via the button the video appears.
 The video can be controlled with the video control button, apart from the middle one.
 Clicking in the plot also positions the video.